alinahaiderr/SpamSleuth-Spam-Email-Detection/README.md

-# 📧 SpamSleuth: Statistical and Tree-Based Email Classification
+# 📧 SpamSleuth: Statistical and Tree-Based Email Classification and Detection of Spam Emails

 This repository presents a comprehensive machine learning pipeline for detecting spam emails using the **Spambase dataset**.
 It combines **exploratory data analysis**, **statistical modeling**, and **tree-based classifiers** to uncover patterns and build robust predictive models.